 The most popular varieties include P. mollis, or Moon Valley, and the P. microphylla, sometimes called the artillery plant or artillery fern, from Central America.
 The greatest feature of the Moon Valley is their saw-toothed edged, chartreuse leaves with deep texturing like the craters and valleys on the moon.

 Here are some tips on growing Pilea:

 - Light: Bright, indirect light.
 Do not expose to direct summer sun.

 - Water: The pilea group likes high humidity and has fairly high water requirements.
 Don't let the soil dry out between waterings in the summer.

 - Temperature: The pilea prefer temperatures over 50 F.

 - Soil: They prefer rich, well-drained potting mix.

 Pilea is generally very easy to root from cuttings.
 As the plants have a tendency toward legginess, it's a good idea to start new cuttings every spring instead of wrestling with an older pilea.
 Place cuttings in moist peat and keep warm until they root.
-Rooting hormone usually isn't necessary.
+A rooting hormone usually isn't necessary.

-Strike 2 or 3 cuttings in a 3" pot filled with moistened potting mix.
+Strike two or three cuttings in a 3" pot filled with moistened potting mix.
 Place the pot in a propagating case or in a sealed plastic bag to hold in humidity.
-If kept at 75 F your new plants will be rooted and growing in 3 to 5 weeks.
+If kept at 75 degrees F your new plants will be rooted and growing in three to five weeks.